FAQ for International Graduate Assistants

-YES.
-In fact, the right to form a union is part of the Universal Declaration of Human Rights (1948).
-Graduate employees have formed unions and bargained contracts at more than 20 universities and over 60 campuses.
-It is against the law for the university (or any other employer you might have in the U.S.) to discriminate or retaliate against you because you are a member of the union or active in the union.
-In fact membership to GAU is secret.
-Although the payroll office will know there is no way that your professors or department chairs will ever find out you are a member unless you tell them yourself.
-If you want to be more actively involved with GAU also be assured that in the over 30 years of graduate assistants unions no International students have ever faced trouble because of their activities with a union.
-Often international graduate students have been in the leadership of these unions.
-Indeed the former president of Graduate Assistant United, Marinus van Kuilenburg is here studying on an F1 visa!
+Absolutely.
+The right to form a union is part of the Universal Declaration of Human Rights (1948).
+Graduate employees have formed unions and bargained contracts at more than 25 universities on over 60 campuses in the US.
+It is against the law for a university to discriminate or retaliate against you because you are a member of the union or active in the union.
+Your membership to GAU is private information.
+Although the payroll office will know of you membership, your professors or department chairs will not have access to our membership list.
+To the best of our knowledge, in over 30 years of Graduate Assistant unions no International Students have ever faced trouble because of their union activity.
+It is common to have International Graduate Students in leadership roles in these unions.
+The former President of Graduate Assistants United, Marinus van Kuilenburg, was here studying on an F1 visa.

 Even though I can legally join a union, are there any restrictions on my ability to participate in union activities such as picketing, rallies, leafleting, etc.?

-Within the union you have the same rights to freedom of expression and freedom of association as U.S. nationals.
-Political activities such as picketing, rallies, leafleting, demonstrations, sit-ins, etc. are forms of expression and free association, which are protected for international students in the U.S. who have student visas.
+Within GAU, you have the same rights to freedom of expression and freedom of association as US Americans.
+Political activities such as picketing, rallies, leafleting, demonstrations, sit-ins, etc., are forms of expression and free association, which are protected for International Students in the US who have student visas.

 Will my union membership or union activity affect visa applications I might make in the future?

-I want to get involved , how can I find out even more?
+I want to get involved, how can I find out more?